-Constructed in from 1853-1856 by Liberty Hyde Bailey Sr., the museum is one of the oldest standing homes in South Haven, Michigan and was part of the Bailey farm of some 80 acres, which included on of the first commercial fruit orchards in South Haven.
+Constructed from 1853-1856 by Liberty Hyde Bailey Sr., the museum is one of the oldest standing homes in South Haven, Michigan and was part of the Bailey farm of some 80 acres, which included one of the first commercial fruit orchards in South Haven.

 The farm was deemed to have one of the finest apple orchards in Michigan and was recognized by the Michigan Pomological Society for the years 1873, 1875 and 1877.